siscia/solar-project/solar.md

 The windows is used to reduce the surface recombination velocity.

-BSF: Used to reduce the scattering of carriers towards the tunnel junction.
+While the BSF is used to reduce the scattering of carriers towards the tunnel junction.

-# How to compose the different layer:

-## Focus on the Monolithic type.

-Necessity of the tunnel junction.

-Definition to take care of:
+### Tunnel Junction

+A tunnel junction is a very high doped pn-junction, it serve two main purpose:

+#### Junctions Isolation

+The tunnel junction isolate the p-region from the top cell from the n-region of the bottom cell.

+Without such isolation we will have an inverse junction between the different layers and the photo-voltage will drop significantly.

+#### Tunnel Effect

-Tunnel Junction: pn-junction of extremely high doped material, the bandgap between the two region is extremely low, almost no power loss.
+Thanks to the high dopage the bandgap between the two region of the tunnel junction is extremelly low, this let the electrons pass, practically undisturbed between the different layers thanks to the tunnel effect.

+Using the tunnel effect we achieve a contact between the different layer without practical power loss.

 Surface Recombination Velocity: A measure of the rate of recombination between electrons and holes at the surface of a semiconductor, equal to the component of the electron or hole current density normal to the surface divided by the excess electron or hole volume charge density close to the surface.
 [2]